-Confiscated illegal THC cartridges from 2018 and 2019 found that the vitamin E acetate that caused the injuries were detected in the 2019 cartridges.
+Confiscated illegal THC cartridges from 2018 and 2019 found that the vitamin E acetate was only detected in the 2019 cartridges and not the 2018 cartridges.
 This shows that the causative agent was recently introduced to illegal THC cartridges.

 Illegal THC cartridges caused the death of 68 people.
 Smoking kills half a million Americans and over 45,000 Canadians every year.
-Vaping nicotine eliquid has only helped smokers quit and has killed no one.
+Vaping nicotine eliquid has helped millions of smokers quit and has killed no one.

 Despite the overwhelming evidence, the public were constantly bombarded with claims that nicotine eliquid caused EVALI.
 Thousands of vapers that had successfully quit smoking with vaping, returned to smoking out of fear.